 There are many great plant-based alternatives to milk, and almond milk is one of them.

 Perhaps you only make a trip to the health food store once in a blue moon and want to buy in bulk.
 Or maybe you have a vegan friend and want to have almond milk available for when they come over, but don’t drink it yourself.

 You may be wondering – is it possible to freeze almond milk?

 The short answer is that it’s up to you.

-Freezing almond milk won’t cause it to spoil or lose any nutrients, but it will change its color, texture, and maybe even taste.
-Therefore, almond milk companies do not recommend freezing your almond milk, but there are ways to do it if you want to.
+If you freeze almond milk, it won’t spoil or lose nutrients, but it may alter its color, texture, and flavor.
+Almond milk companies don’t suggest freezing it, but there are options if you want to.

 What Happens When You Freeze Almond Milk?

 Freezing almond milk and most other plant-based milk will cause the solids and liquids in the milk to separate.
 The result, even if you stir it, is a not-very-pleasant gritty or chunky texture.

 In addition, the color and taste of almond milk can change upon freezing.
 All in all, thawed almond milk will not be the same as fresh.